stroxler/tapl-reference-impls/tapl-ocaml/ch-07+-fulluntyped/README.md

 ## De Brujin indices

+### What are all these "depths" for?

+Every variable has a depth, which is the lexical scope depth when it comes out of the parser and is updated on rewrites.

+The depth should match the stack depth when we try to evaluate that variable, but we never actually *use* the depth in evaluation.
+Why is it even here?

+It's purely for debugging: the shift operations are tricky to get right, and it's not obvious if you mess up a variable's shift but the stack is deep enough to evaluate the buggy result.
+The depth, on the other hand, should be 1:1 with the runtime stack depth so including depth adjustments makes it easier to validate our logic.

+The book discusses this a few paragraphs into section 7.1.

 ### Parsing

 Because we convert names to De Brujin indices, we have to include a context